Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Approach

-\paragraph{Direction-of-arrival spectrum} For our direction-of-arrival (DoA) feature, we use the MUSIC~\cite{music} algorithm with frequency normalization~\cite{normmusic}, henceforth referred to as MUSIC++.
-This method has been shown to produce reliable DoA estimates in the presence of multiple sound sources.
-Given a multi-channel audio-spectrogram $S_j$, MUSIC++ analytically computes a one-dimensional DoA feature $f^D_j$, such that $f^D_j \in [0, 1]^{360}$ and each entry measures the average audio intensity across the corresponding $1^\circ$-wide sector in the azimuth circle.
+\textbf{Direction-of-arrival spectrum.} For our direction-of-arrival (DOA) feature, we use the MUSIC~\cite{music} algorithm with frequency normalization~\cite{normmusic}, henceforth referred to as MUSIC++.
+This method has been shown to produce reliable DOA estimates in the presence of multiple sound sources.
+Given a multi-channel audio-spectrogram $S_j$, MUSIC++ analytically computes a one-dimensional DOA feature $f^D_j$, such that $f^D_j \in [0, 1]^{360}$ and each entry measures the average audio intensity across the corresponding $1^\circ$-wide sector in the azimuth circle.
 In essence, $f^D$ captures the angular variation in the audio intensity relative to the direction in which the microphones are facing.
-Notably, this DoA distribution will shift predictably as a function of the camera's motion---and vice versa---provided there are not sudden changes in the scene sounds between the time frame $I_s$ and $I_t$ are captured (1 sec.~in our experiments).
+Notably, this DOA distribution will shift predictably as a function of the camera's motion---and vice versa---provided there are not sudden changes in the scene sounds between the time frame $I_s$ and $I_t$ are captured (1 sec.~in our experiments).

-\paragraph{Learned binaural audio features} Inspired by prior work for self-supervised audio(-visual) learning~\cite{chen2023novel,vissound2.5,morgado,left-right,slfm,gao2020visualechoes,monotobinaural,Majumder_2024_CVPR}, we train an embedding to lift monaural to binaural sound in the target viewpoint.
-Specifically, we train $\mathcal{F}^B$ by attempting to solve a novel viewpoint\footnote{Here, ``viewpoint" refers to a microphone pose.} (view) acoustic synthesis (NVAS) task, where given a pair of views---one source and one target, the goal is to learn a model that can take the binaural audio for the source view and the monaural audio for the target view, as inputs and generate the binaural audio for the target view.
-By training the NVAS model on a large and challenging dataset~\cite{egoexo4d} comprising a large variety of dynamic 3D scenes with multiple overlapping sound sources at diverse locations and ambient noise, and arbitrary viewpoint changes, $\mathcal{F}^B$ learns to encode rich spatial audio features.
+\textbf{Learned binaural audio features.} Inspired by prior work for self-supervised audio(-visual) learning~\cite{chen2023novel,vissound2.5,morgado,left-right,slfm,gao2020visualechoes,monotobinaural,Majumder_2024_CVPR}, we train an embedding to lift monaural to binaural sound in the target viewpoint.
+The idea is to surface essential geometric cues from the audio.
+Specifically, we train $\mathcal{F}^B$ by attempting to solve a novel viewpoint\footnote{Here, ``viewpoint" refers to a microphone pose.} (view) acoustic synthesis (NVAS) task, where given a pair of views---one source and one target---the goal is to learn a model that can take the binaural audio for the source view and the monaural audio for the target view as inputs, and generate the binaural audio for the target view as output.
+By training the NVAS model on a large and challenging dataset~\cite{egoexo4d} comprising a large variety of dynamic 3D scenes with multiple overlapping sound sources at diverse locations and ambient noise, as well as arbitrary viewpoint changes, $\mathcal{F}^B$ learns to encode rich spatial audio features from two-channel audio.